Unit in Ansible§

 The Ansible collection by XLAB Steampunk provides a number of Unit-related tasks that you can use with Ansible; some of them simplify installation and setup, while others provide common configuration steps.

-Ansible 2.9+ required; the collection relies on official packages and supports CentOS and Debian only.
+Ansible 2.9+ required; the collection relies on official packages and supports Debian only.

 First, install the collection: